FreeTubeApp/FreeTube/README.md

 FreeTube is an open source desktop YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.
-Available for Windows, Mac & Linux thanks to Electron.
+Available for Windows (10 and later), Mac (macOS 10.15 and later) & Linux thanks to Electron.

 <p align="center"><a href="https://github.com/FreeTubeApp/FreeTube/releases">Download FreeTube</a></p>
 <p align="center">